Marten4n6/EvilOSX/README.md

 ![](https://i.imgur.com/GHZD9br.png)
 ![](https://i.imgur.com/qw3k4z4.png)

-##
-There's also a command line interface for those who want to use this over SSH:
+There is also a command line interface for those who want to use this over SSH:
 ```bash
 $ python3 start.py --cli
 ```